A Little Ain't Enough

 A Little Ain't Enough is the third full-length studio album by David Lee Roth, released on January 15, 1991, through Warner Music Group.
 It was certified gold on April 11, 1991.
 Produced by Bob Rock, the album featured the lead guitar work of Jason Becker, a then up-and-coming guitarist who was diagnosed with amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease) a week after joining the band.
 He managed to finish recording the album, but was unable to tour in support of the album, as his condition left him with little strength in his hands.

 The album marked the beginning of Roth's commercial decline, given the drop-off in sales from his prior two albums.
-During the year of the album's release, the Seattle grunge movement was beginning a sea change in rock, and Roth's brand of glam metal was considered, by mainstream audiences, obsolete.
+During the year of the album's release, the Seattle grunge movement was beginning to see a change in rock, and Roth's brand of glam metal was considered, by mainstream audiences, obsolete.
 Although the album went out of print on the Warner Bros. label in 1996, it was reissued (in remastered form) in 2007 through the Friday Music label.